Wanted: Dead Review

 It can be quite ugly at times, but you’ll spend most of that simply buzzing past locations as you hunt down enemies either way.
 So while it is disappointing, it’s not a tremendous loss.

-But in general, the game does what it has to do, and that is why we believe that it is not the most correct thing to buy Wanted: Dead for graphical fidelity but perhaps for other of the many positive aspects previously mentioned in the review.
+But in general, the game does what it has to do, and that is why I believe that it is not the most correct thing to buy Wanted: Dead for graphical fidelity but perhaps for other of the many positive aspects previously mentioned in the review.

 Verdict